Elias Díaz Player Props: Rockies vs. Giants

 Elias Díaz At The Plate

-- Diaz has an RBI in 19 of 52 games this season, with multiple RBI in nine of them.
-He has also driven in three or more of his team's runs in one contest.
+- In 35.8% of his games this season, Diaz has notched at least one RBI.
+In nine of those games (17.0%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.